rocketrobin777/fft_lu_ct/README.md

   - dft_p (DFT based on polar coordinates), to compare how the different methods perform.

-Step 3: A testsignal will be create automatically in "Signal.h", which is part of the Arduino project.
+Step 3: A test signal will be created automatically in "Signal.h", which is part of the Arduino project.

 Step 4: Start the Arduino IDE with "FFT_Test.ino".
 Restart Arduino IDE everty time after you changed "Signal.h" to take effect!